demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 ### xdr-script-commands-execute
 ***
-Initiate a new endpoint script execution of shell commands.
+Initiates a new endpoint script execution of shell commands.

 #### Base Command